 The Royal Commission's final report calls for fundamental reform of the aged care system.
-RLDatix explores what this means for healthcare leaders and recommends a comprehensive quality and safety framework that protects and nurtures an increasingly ageing population
+RLDatix explores what this means for aged care providers and recommends a comprehensive quality and safety framework that protects and nurtures an increasingly ageing population

 Australia’s changing demographics are significantly influencing the demand for and provision of aged care.
 People are living longer than ever before.
 It is projected that the number of Australians aged 85 years and over will increase from 515,700 in 2018–19 to more than 1.5 million by 2058.
 Meanwhile, there will be fewer people of working age available to pay taxes to fund the aged care system and to meet the growing demand for services.
 In 2019, there were 4.2 working age (15–64 years) people for every Australian aged 65 years or over.
 By 2058, this will have decreased to 3.1.

 The final report from the Royal Commission into Aged Care Quality and Safety calls for the fundamental reform of the aged care system that to date, “has not provided the assurance of high quality and safe care that older people and the community reasonably expect.”

 From a quality and safety perspective, the report reveals a number of failings including:

 - No clear statement in the Aged Care Act of the basic responsibility of approved providers to ensure that the care provided to residents is safe and of high quality;